oarcscience/ith.oarc.science/neu/eng/tdp/tdp00.md

 #### \[1890\]

 ###### Scanned and redacted by Phillip Brown.
-Additional formatting and proofing at Intangible Textual Heritage, by John B. Hare.
+Additional formatting and proofing at Intangible Textual Heritage, by Jean Lelievre.
 This text is in the public domain.
 This file may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="img_09"></span> ![](img/09.jpg)